railsgirls-cn/railsgirlschina/README.md

+# RailsGirlsChina

-# This is <http://railsgirlschina.com> 's SourceCode.
+This is <http://railsgirlschina.com> 's SourceCode.

-Campo is a lightweight forum application, base on Ruby on Rails.

-It's good for:

-- Build user forum for your website.
-- As code base, customize develop for your business.

 ## Build with